meiskam/PlayerHeads/README.md

 # 4.x Branch
 This is my personal revision attempting to modernize parts of the plugin.
 Currently undergoing testing - there may be significant behavior changes.

+Credit to MagmaVoid_ for going through every single mob to find a texture.

 **If you want a version supporting 1.13+ that tries to maintain the old behavior, see the `3.x` branch or any 3.x releases** - These are builds that I have added code shimming to the original code to work with 1.13.